Grizzly bear: Lifespan

 The average lifespan for a male is estimated at 22 years, with that of a female being slightly longer at 26.
 Females live longer than males due to their less dangerous life; they do not engage in seasonal breeding fights as males do.
 The oldest known wild inland grizzly was about 34 years old in Alaska; the oldest known coastal bear was 39, but most grizzlies die in their first year of life.
 Captive grizzlies have lived as long as 47 years.

 Movement

-They have a tendency to chase fleeing animals, and although it has been said anecdotally that grizzly bears (Ursus arctos horribilis) can run at 56 km/h, the maximum speed reliably recorded at Yellowstone is 48 km/h.
+They tend to chase fleeing animals, and although it has been said anecdotally that grizzly bears (Ursus arctos horribilis) can run at 56 km/h, the maximum speed reliably recorded at Yellowstone is 48 km/h.
 In addition, they can climb trees.